 What are some additional resources for the student?

 University Conduct Board: A group of Drexel students, faculty, and staff that hear cases involving alleged student misconduct.
-The Board is trained to evaluate the information regarding a case, ask questions, and determine whether or not a violation has occurred.
+The Board is trained to evaluate the information regarding a case, ask questions, and determine whether a violation has occurred.
 They also recommend sanctions.
 The University Conduct Board also hears appeals.

 Disciplinary Reprimand: The student is warned that further misconduct shall result in more severe disciplinary action.
 This is the lowest sanction available.

 Disciplinary Probation: A specific period during which the University provides the student with the opportunity to prove that they will contribute in a positive manner to the University community.
 Should a student violate University policies while on Disciplinary Probation, more severe sanctions shall be imposed.

 Deferred Suspension: Serves as a final warning to a student that if they are again found in violation of any University policy, the University is obligated to consider suspension as a primary response.